Malaise era: Government mandates

 At the close of 1970, President Richard Nixon signed a series of amendments to the Clean Air Act into law.
 The amendments established the National Ambient Air Quality Standards (NAAQS), New Source Performance Standards (NSPS); and National Emissions Standards for Hazardous Air Pollutants (NESHAPs), and overall significantly strengthened federal enforcement authority, all toward achieving aggressive air pollution reduction goals.
 The amendments mandated a 90% reduction in hydrocarbons, carbon monoxide, and nitrogen oxides by 1975, relative to the 1970 standards, and instructed the Environmental Protection Agency(which had been formally founded just that month) to implement these standards.

 The technology did not exist to meet these requirements in a way that allowed practical engines to continue making the same horsepower.
 The simplest way for manufacturers to meet these ambitious emissions cuts was to reduce power outputs in their vehicles and so, starting in 1971, horsepower ratings for many American automobiles began to drop markedly.
-However, it is important to note that a substantial part of these drops were merely on paper, caused by a concurrent legal change in how engine power was quoted.
+However, a substantial part of these drops were merely on paper, caused by a concurrent legal change in how engine power was quoted.
 The change was from gross to net horsepower (aligning the U.S. with the rest of the world) which resulted in lower numbers being used to describe the same engine.
 For example, the 350 cu in (5.7 L) L48 engine of a 1971 Chevrolet Corvette was rated at 270 (gross) horsepower, but the identical engine was rated at 200 (net) horsepower in 1972.
 However, emission-driven detuning resulted in notable real power cuts, starting from the 1971 model year.
 These changes were initially due to a reduction in compression ratios to allow engines to run on lower octane unleaded gasoline rather than fuel using dangerous and polluting lead additives (a move taken initially by General Motors, but which all other major American automotive manufacturers adopted).
 Many automotive manufacturers dropped horsepower ratings from their advertising, using cubic inch engine size instead.